GUIDE 2025

 What is a Document Management Control Software?

 Document control software (or document management software) is a tool that companies use for business process automation.
-Instead of manual document managing, companies can sort critical business documents automatically.
+Instead of managing documents manually, companies can sort critical business documents automatically.

 Industries that often have a document management system are healthcare, pharmaceutical, SaaS, machinery, construction, etc.